Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget Router on Raspberry Pi OS Bookworm (2025)

 The Raspberry Pi Zero 2 W can act as a USB Ethernet device when connected to a host computer.
-This allows you to create a fully isolated, point‑to‑point network link over USB — perfect for headless access, provisioning, or embedded projects.
+This makes it possible to create a fully isolated, point‑to‑point network link over USB — ideal for headless access, provisioning, or embedded deployments.

 Raspberry Pi OS Bookworm introduced changes to the boot partition layout and USB subsystem, so older tutorials no longer work.
 This guide shows the correct, modern procedure for Bookworm (2023+), including how to: